Methods Manual – Part 1: Effectiveness Review Methods

-After CPSTF issues a finding statement, the Community Guide Office establishes a dissemination team of CGO staff, CPSTF members, CDC program partners, CPSTF Liaisons, and external partners who work in areas related to the review.
+After CPSTF issues a finding statement, the Community Guide Program establishes a dissemination team of CGP staff, CPSTF members, CDC program partners, CPSTF Liaisons, and external partners who work in areas related to the review.

 The dissemination team develops web products that are posted for every review, such as an intervention summary and the TFFRS.
 Also, staff develop a one-page, plain language, formatted summary of the review that can be viewed online or downloaded and shared with colleagues or partners.
 Once these products are available, the team sends an email notice to subscribers interested in news or that particular topic area.
 The team also develops a home page feature on the Community Guide website, email updates, and tweets from @CPSTF.

-The dissemination team is made up of CGO staff, CDC program partners, CPSTF members and Liaisons, and other partners.
+The dissemination team is made up of CGP staff, CDC program partners, CPSTF members and Liaisons, and other partners.
 This team collaborates to disseminate reviews’ findings through multiple channels.

 - The Community Guide website (www.thecommunityguide.org): The site includes all CPSTF recommendations and findings along with the effectiveness and economic evidence on which they are based.
 The site also has resources to help implement CPSTF recommendations, Community Guide in Action success stories.

 - Email: Subscribers select topic areas of interest and receive relevant notices about CPSTF recommendations and findings, upcoming CPSTF meetings, and new products.

 - Social Media: @CPSTF regularly updates Twitter followers with news about CPSTF recommendations and resources.